 Fertility Fest really has come a long way.

 But that’s our waffle… So what was The Queer Family night all about?

 Each event is produced in association with a different organisation and Queer Family night was supported by TwoDads.U.K and Pride Angel.

-I have known Jessica for over 7 years and honored to have been part of the previous two events.
-I kind of thought I knew what Queer Family night would be all about………….. people talking about same-sex couples starting family right?
+I have known Jessica for over 7 years and honoured to have been part of the previous two events.
+I kind of thought I knew what Queer Family night would be all about………….. people talking about same-sex couples starting a family right?

 How wrong could I have been?